realestate-com-au/shush/README.md

 Encrypt secrets like this:

-    shush encrypt KEY-ID < secret.txt > secret.encrypted
+    shush encrypt KEY-ID-OR-ALIAS < secret.txt > secret.encrypted

 The output of `encrypt` is Base64-encoded ciphertext.

-KEY-ID can be the id or ARN of a KMS master key, or alias prefixed by "alias/".
-See documentation on [Encrypt](http://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) for more details.
+KEY-ID-OR-ALIAS can be the id or ARN of a KMS master key, or alias prefixed by "alias/", or simply just the alias.

 Plaintext input can also be provided on the command-line, e.g.